TEST 2: Making Sure The TPS Has Power And Ground

 CASE 2: Either Ground or power ARE NOT present.
 Without power or Ground the throttle position sensor will not produce a throttle angle voltage signal.

-You can find a complete list of 5.2L and 5.9L Dodge Dakota and Durango tutorials in this index:
+You can find a complete list of tutorials here: Honda 2.4L Index Of Articles.

 If this info really saved the day, buy me a beer!